 All staff (regardless of position) are expected to provide general supervision through the use of Systematic Supervision of all students in all areas of the school system.
+Systematic Supervision does not include the use of cellphones while supervising; see page 25 for cellphone use.
 Any staff member is allowed to respectfully ask students in the halls to present a pass and require student to return to the classroom for a proper hall pass.
 Teachers have the specific responsibility for student supervision.
 Students must be fully supervised in all areas of the school including classrooms, hallways, playgrounds, and cafeteria.
 If students are present a staff member needs to be present.
 Staff that do not follow the student supervision policy will be subject to verbal and/or written reprimands.
 Teachers need to be in their classroom by the designated time according to employing agency: BIE, 20-1, and CRST Title I.